scalyr/logstash-output-scalyr/README.md

 }
 ```

+Do keep in mind that this line contains quite a lot of metrics so parsing it may make it more likely
+to hit server side defined per 5 minute period unique number of attributes limit in case you are already
+very close to tke limit.

 For various request level metrics we track totals (either counts or duration).
 Those metrics names start
 with ``total_`` (e.g. ``total_requests_failed``).
 To be able to derive average per request values you
 can do that by dividing the total value with the value of ``total_requests_sent`` metrics.